mokemokechicken/reversi-alpha-zero/readme.md

 The following table is records of the best models.
-For model performance evaluation,
-I sometimes play with iOS app of https://itunes.apple.com/ca/app/id574915961 .
+For model performance evaluation, sometimes I am competing with iOS app(https://itunes.apple.com/ca/app/id574915961) and the best model.

 |best model generation|date|winning percentage to best model|Time Spent(hours)|note|
 |-----|---|-----|-----|-----|